<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 What is a will?

-A will comes into effect only after death and directs who will receive property upon death.
+A will is a legal document that comes into effect only after death and directs who will receive your assets, property and possessions upon death.
 It appoints a legal representative(s) to undertake the wishes of the deceased.

 What happens if I don’t make a will?